-- review the ICAAP on an internal basis, identify the areas for improvement of the process and ensure that any corrective actions necessary are taken; - propose improvement plans for the internal control and risk management system, ensuring that they are sent for approval to the Board of Directors and the Board of Statutory Auditors;
+- review the ICAAP on an internal basis, identify the areas for improvement of the process and ensure that any corrective actions necessary are taken; - propose improvement plans for the internal control and risk management system, ensuring that it is sent for approval to the Board of Directors and the Board of Statutory Auditors.

-The mission of the Risk Division is to oversee operation of the Group's Risk Management System, by constantly ensuring that it has sufficient capital adequacy with respect to its business.
+The mission of the Risk Division is to oversee operation of the risk management system, by constantly ensuring that it has sufficient capital adequacy with respect to its business.
 To that end it will do the following:

-- submit the methods, instruments and procedures used within the scope of the risk management and control for approval by the Board of Directors; - continuously identify risks, with special reference to developments in the context in which the Group operates, and developments in its business dealings; - measure and assess the risks on a pre-defined, recorded basis, assessing the ongoing effectiveness of the methods used with respect to any significant developments in the applicable context or Group business dealings, and if necessary, proposing more suitable corrective measures.
-More specifically it will: - calculate the internal capital generated by the Second Pillar risks;

-- calculate the total current and prospective internal capital; - carry out stress tests. - help design the mitigation system for the risks that the Bank is exposed to and assess their continued effectiveness and adequacy, proposing more suitable corrective measures if necessary; - continuously monitor development of the material risks to which the group is exposed in the exercise of its business dealings, and if there are any material changes for the worse of the Group's risk profile, inform, via the Risk Committee, top management and the departments that are at the source of the risk in question; - prepare specific reports on the risk profile generated by the current business dealings of the group on a regular basis; - monitor and coordinate the drafting of the Public Disclosure (Pillar III), using the support of the relevant operational departments where necessary; - propose the organisational model on which the ICAAP is based for subsequent approval by the Risk Management Committee and approval by the Board of Directors of the Parent Company; - monitor proper execution of the ICAAP and oversee the drafting of the related report; - monitor compliance with the regulations (Basel II and III) related to: - calculation of the capital adequacy (ICAAP); - grant of credit lines; - medium/long term operation; - guarantees.
+- submit the methods, instruments and procedures used within the scope of the risk management and control for approval by the Board of Directors; - continuously identify risks, with special reference to developments in the context in which the Bank operates, and developments in its business dealings; - measure and assess the risks on a pre-defined, recorded basis, assessing the ongoing effectiveness of the methods used with respect to any significant developments in the applicable context or business dealings, and if necessary, proposing more suitable corrective measures.
+More specifically: - calculate the internal capital generated by the Second Pillar risks; - calculate the total current and prospective internal capital; - carry out stress tests. - help design the mitigation system for the risks that the Bank is exposed to and assess their continued effectiveness and adequacy, proposing any more suitable corrective measures if necessary; - continuously monitor development of the material risks to which the Bank is exposed in the exercise of its business dealings, and if there are any material changes for the worse in the risk profile, inform, via the Risk Committee, top management and the departments that are at the source of the risk in question; - prepare specific reports on the risk profile generated by the current business dealings on a regular basis; - monitor and coordinate the drafting of the Public Disclosure (Pillar III), using the support of the competent operational departments where necessary; - propose the organisational model on which the ICAAP is based for subsequent approval by the Risk Management Committee and approval by the Board of Directors; - monitor proper execution of the ICAAP and oversee the drafting of the related report.

-In order to ensure the integrity of all the activities carried, the Risk Division will report directly to the CEO, and is therefore completely separate from the operational departments that are the source of the risks to which the Group is exposed in the exercise of its activities.
+In order to ensure the integrity of all the activities carried, the Risk Division will report directly to the CEO, and is therefore completely separate from the operational departments that are the source of the risks to which the Bank is exposed in the exercise of its activities.
 The Risk Management Committee, within the capacity of its corporate duties, will do the following:

-- support the CEO in defining strategies, risk policies and profitability targets, by proposing interventions and adjustment tactics; - monitor capital adequacy with regard to the risk/yield objectives, taking into account the various types of risks and the correlations between them; - continuously supervise compliance with the capital limits per area/type of risk; - assess and give a technical opinion on the related proposals; - grant and renew credit facilities; - classify the impaired loans and their related values; - financial investments and short-term investments; - funding policies and instruments; - new products and services; - monitor compliance of the regulatory provisions in terms of risk management and relative disclosure transparency; - guarantee the organisational model on which the ICAAP is based and the methods for measuring, assessing and monitoring the different types of risk for subsequent approval by the Board of Directors of the Parent Company; - examine the ICAAP findings for subsequent approval by the Board of Directors of the Parent Company.
+- support the CEO in defining strategies, risk policies and profitability targets, by proposing interventions and adjustment tactics; - monitor capital adequacy with regard to the risk/yield objectives, taking into account the various types of risks and the correlations between them; - continuously supervise compliance with the capital limits per area/type of risk; - assess and give a technical opinion on the related proposals; - grant and renew credit facilities; - classify the impaired loans and their related values; - financial investments and short-term investments; - funding policies and instruments; - new products and services; - monitor compliance of the regulatory provisions in terms of risk management and relative disclosure transparency; - guarantee the organisational model on which the ICAAP is based and the methods for measuring, assessing and monitoring the different types of risk for subsequent approval by the Board of Directors; - examine the ICAAP findings for subsequent approval by the Board of Directors.